Osu Kannon 大須観音

 Osu Kannon is Nagoya's primary Buddhist temple

-The temple was originally built in 1333 in Osu-go, modern-day Gifu Prefecture
+The temple was originally built in 1333 in modern-day Gifu Prefecture

-To save it from regular flooding, the temple was brought to Nagoya by shogun, Tokugawa Ieyasu (1543-1616)
+To save it from repeated flooding, the temple was transfered to Nagoya by shogun, Tokugawa Ieyasu (1543-1616)

 A temple of tranquility inside the city

 Sitting at the entrance to a bustling shopping district, the striking red temple offers a sense of calm and spiritual retreat the moment you pass through its outer gates.
-Although the Osu Kannon you see today is a 20th-century reconstruction—the original having burned down in the 1820s—it is no less striking.
+The Osu Kannon you see today is a 20th-century reconstruction—the original having burned down in the 1820s.

 Grand structures housing simple treasures